solidjs/solid/documentation/guides/rendering.md

 - A series of reference declarations using only firstChild and nextSibling
 - Fine grained computations to update the created elements.

-This approach both is more performant and produces less code then creating each element one by one with document.createElement.
+This approach is both more performant and produces less code than creating each element, one by one, with document.createElement.

 ## Attributes and Props